Vikings: Experimental archaeology

 Experimental archaeology of the Viking Age is a flourishing branch and several places have been dedicated to this technique, such as Jorvik Viking Centre in the United Kingdom, Sagnlandet Lejre and Ribe Viking Center in Denmark, Foteviken Museum in Sweden or Lofotr Viking Museum in Norway.
 Viking-age reenactors have undertaken experimental activities such as iron smelting and forging using Norse techniques at Norstead in Newfoundland for example.

 On 1 July 2007, the reconstructed Viking ship Skuldelev 2, renamed Sea Stallion, began a journey from Roskilde to Dublin.
 The remains of that ship and four others were discovered during a 1962 excavation in the Roskilde Fjord.
 Tree-ring analysis has shown the ship was built of oak in the vicinity of Dublin in about 1042.
-Seventy multi-national crew members sailed the ship back to its home, and Sea Stallion arrived outside Dublin's Custom House on 14 August 2007.
+Seventy multinational crew members sailed the ship back to its home, and Sea Stallion arrived outside Dublin's Custom House on 14 August 2007.
 The purpose of the voyage was to test and document the seaworthiness, speed, and manoeuvrability of the ship on the rough open sea and in coastal waters with treacherous currents.
 The crew tested how the long, narrow, flexible hull withstood the tough ocean waves.
 The expedition also provided valuable new information on Viking longships and society.
-The ship was built using Viking tools, materials, and much the same methods as the original ship.
+The ship was built using Viking tools, materials, and much of the same methods as the original ship.

 Other vessels, often replicas of the Gokstad ship (full- or half-scale) or Skuldelev have been built and tested as well.
 The Snorri (a Skuldelev I Knarr), was sailed from Greenland to Newfoundland in 1998.